SuperFola/UrWorld-Alpha-3.x/README.md

 # Bugs
 If you found any type of bug, create an issue in the appropriate section of the repository !
 Thank you so much for your help ^^

+# Know problem(s)
+If the game didn't start immediately in fullscreen mode, make sure that the test.test file doesn't exist anymore.
+If there is one, delete it and the game will automatically start in fullscreen.

 # License
 You can download the source code and modify it as you want, also publish it, but not in a commercial way, and you will have to quote me in the copyright, make the modified source open under the same license and alert me by e-mail (optionnal)